 Know that you can't hail taxis from the street!
 This isn't New York.
 That's why they're passing you by.
 Taxis aren't allowed to stop on the street and they don't want to risk the ticket for doing so.
 Besides, there's good reason for not stopping on the street -- there's no extra space on the sides of the Strip and stopping there would clog up traffic (and run the risk of the taxi getting rear-ended...possibly right when you're trying to get in it).
 To get a taxi on the Strip, go to the nearest hotel and get in the taxi waiting line.
 If there's a long line and a lot of traffic, walking or taking the bus could be faster.
 If you're not on the Strip, you can hail a taxi on the street as long as there's a parking lot or driveway they can turn into to pick you up.

-(taking a longer route in order to jack up the fare), or steering
+longer route in order to jack up the fare), or steering you to some

-to some club you didn't want to go to, because the cabbie gets a
+club you didn't want to go to, because the cabbie gets a kickback

-kickback from the club by taking you there.
-We'll cover these
+from the club by taking you there.
+We'll cover these in more

 If a cabbie is talking on a phone, I'll ask them to stop while they're responsible for my safety, and I recommend you do the same.
 Studies have shown that cellphone use is just as dangerous or worse as drunk driving -- even if they're headset phones.

-though in reality few do.
-You can't drink alcohol in the
+in reality few do.
+You can't drink alcohol in the cab.

-you get in.
-If you want to make a complaint to the
+in.
+If you want to make a complaint to the company or

 the taxicab authority, it's useless without a cab number.

-the cab # could help you get it back (though it's not guaranteed --
+having the cab # could help you get it back (though it's not

-your item might be stolen by a subsequent passenger or even by a
+guaranteed -- your item might be stolen by a subsequent passenger or

 All cabs are equipped with cameras by law, but the images are downloaded only in the case of crimes.
 Incidentally, I read one case where a cab company refused to let the customer see the video so they could find out who took the phone the customer accidentally left in a cab.
 (The company said it wasn't their problem.)